Southampton Solent University logo

 During your visa application process, you will have the option to choose a TLScontact centre where you can provide your biometrics.
 TLScontact centres across the UK:

-- The nearest centre is within a walking distance from Solent University.
-Full list of centres can be found here.
+The nearest centre is within a walking distance from Solent University.
+A full list of centres can be found here.

 What you need to know about your appointment: